-If a wound hasn't healed in four weeks, we need to see you now.
+If a wound hasn't healed in four weeks, it's time to come in for a wound evaluation.

-Medical conditions that are treated at the Wound Healing and Hyperbaric Medicine Center include:
+The Wound Healing and Hyperbaric Medicine Center specializes in treating:

 - Diabetic foot ulcers